Lori L. Lake

 Lori L. Lake (born February 9, 1960) is an American writer of fiction, mainly about lesbian protagonists.
-She is also an editor, writing instructor, and former publisher.
+She is also an editor, writing instructor, graphic artist, and former publisher.

 Personal life

 Lake was born in Portland, Oregon, the oldest of five daughters, and spent her early years with her family in Seattle and Portland, then lived with an aunt and uncle in Tigard, Oregon, during her teen years and graduated from Tigard High School in 1978.
 She graduated from Portland's Lewis and Clark College in 1983 with a double major in English and Political Science and moved to the Twin Cities with her partner shortly after.
 She attended Saint Paul's Hamline University where she studied with Carol Bly and in 1989 received a Masters of Arts in Liberal Studies with an emphasis on Literature and Ethics.
 After working in Saint Paul in county government for nearly two decades, she quit in 2003 to work on writing and teaching.
 In 2009 Lake returned to her hometown in Oregon after a breakup with her partner of 27 years.